 Stage I, II, or III

-Testing for the EGFR, ALK, KRAS, ROS1, BRAF V600E, and NTRK1 mutations and PD-L1 protein levels at the time of diagnosis and surgical resection is not always recommended but may be considered.
+Testing for the EGFR, ALK, KRAS, ROS1, BRAF V600E, and NTRK mutations and PD-L1 protein levels at the time of diagnosis and surgical resection is not always recommended but may be considered.
 The decision should be made on an individual basis with your doctors.

 Stage IV lung adenocarcinoma or lung adenocarcinoma that has recurred or progressed after an initial diagnosis of stage I, II, or III lung cancer in patients who were not previously tested

-Tumors should be tested for EGFR, ALK, KRAS, ROS1, BRAF V600E and NTRK1 mutations at the time of diagnosis.
+Tumors should be tested for EGFR, ALK, KRAS, ROS1, BRAF V600E and NTRK mutations at the time of diagnosis.
 Testing for these other biomarkers may be helpful in deciding eligibility for clinical trials: the MET, RET, and ERBB2 (HER2) mutations and tumor mutational burden (TMB).

 Note: Currently, no drug targeting the KRAS mutation has been approved, although there are treatments in development.
 However, KRAS testing can be informative because cancers with KRAS mutations are very unlikely to respond to targeted therapies for the EGFR mutation.

 PD-L1 A laboratory method that uses antibodies to check for certain antigens (markers) in a sample of tissue.
 The antibodies are usually linked to an enzyme or a fluorescent dye.
 After the antibodies bind to the antigen in the tissue sample, the enzyme or dye is activated, and the antigen can then be seen under a microscope.
 Immunohistochemistry is used to help diagnose diseases, such as cancer.
 It may also be used to help tell the difference between different types of cancer. is recommended to determine whether you will benefit from an immunotherapy drug in the first-line (initial treatment) setting.